reuters-graphics/d3-appendselect/README.md

 At Reuters, d3-appendselect is a key part of how we build modular charts that plug in to larger applications.

-Lately, it's been popular to use D3 strictly for a subset of its utility functions and give control of the DOM to whatever component framework you're building in -- React, Svelte, whatever.
-We don't because D3 happens to be really good at building charts already.
+One alternative to this approach has been using D3 strictly for a subset of its utility functions and giving control of the DOM to whatever component framework you're building in -- React, Svelte, whatever.
+But D3 happens to be really good at building charts already.
 We just need to build them idempotently so they work better alongside other components that require functional ["purity"](https://reactjs.org/docs/components-and-props.html#props-are-read-only). d3-appendselect is a tiny utility that gets us there.

-As an added benefit of using d3-appendselect, we can develop charts that can be used in whatever context we need them without locking us into a particular framework.
+That lets us develop charts that can be used in whatever context we need them without locking us into a particular JS framework, so a chart built this way can work across a React, a Svelte, a Vue or a vanilla JS project with no changes to the module code.

 You can check out our [template for chart modules](https://github.com/reuters-graphics/bluprint_chart-module-svelte/) to see d3-appendselect in action.